-Waterlox® is a high grade tung oil and resin blend we've been recommending for years.
-It does a great job showcasing the natural beauty of wood while providing long-lasting, durable protection.
+One of the most effective butcher block sealers available on the market is Waterlox®.
+Waterlox® is a high-grade Tung oil and resin blend with a water-resistant finish that we've been recommending to our customers for years.
+Waterlox® butcher block sealer does a great job showcasing the natural beauty of wood while also providing long-lasting, durable protection.

-Additionally, this product is heat-resistant and won't crack, peel, or chip.
-Waterlox® is known for its great ability to lock out and protect against water, making it the perfect product for butcher block tables and butcher block countertops located all throughout your home, office, school, or restaurant.
+Additionally, Waterlox® butcher block sealer is heat-resistant and won't crack, peel, or chip.
+It is known for its great ability to lock out and protect against water, making it the perfect choice for butcher block surfaces.

-Before you start using Waterlox®, it's important that you read and follow the instructions on the can.
-For best results, please follow their step by step instructions on their website.
+Please Note: Before you start using Waterlox® as a butcher block sealer, it's important that you read and follow the instructions on the can.
+For best results, please follow their step-by-step instructions on their website.

-Please allow 7 Days for the Waterlox® to completely cure before cleaning.
-It's recommended to use a damp rag on the surface as needed.
-If heavier cleaning is required you can use Waterlox® Original Cleaner Concentrate (follow Instructions on the label), or a non-abrasive diluted cleaner.
-(Avoid using ammonia and bleach products).
+Please allow seven days for the Waterlox® to completely cure before cleaning.
+It's recommended to use a damp (soft, lint-free) rag on the surface as needed.
+If heavier cleaning is required you can use Waterlox® Original Cleaner Concentrate (follow instructions on the label), or a non-abrasive diluted cleaner.
+Please avoid using ammonia and bleach products.

 Other finishes can do the job well enough, but be sure you that you choose only an oil-based product to avoid problems with the food-safe mineral oil with which your butcher block has already been treated.